 For the experiments we conduct, firefly luciferase sequences are used as a non-mammalian spike-in reference RNA in mammalian models.
 In experiments where firefly luciferase is expressed in cells, this would not be an appropriate reference gene.
 Other species-specific reference genes can be used, including the Caenorhabditis elegans miRNA cel-miR-3919 and ribulose bisphosphate carboxylase plant RNA20.

 This flow circuit models a 2-D monolayer of endothelial cells grown on tissue culture plastic or glass, which is quite stiff.
 Matrix stiffness can influence the endothelial response to fluid shear stress21.
 This model system uses a relatively high oxygen concentration more similar to arterial than venous oxygen concentrations.
 This model closely resembles straight segments of larger vessels in a closed cardiovascular system and provides a relatively homogenous environment for endothelial cells on the slide.
 Other specific conditions in 3-D structures, such as bifurcations or curvatures of vessels, are not represented with this model.
 Other systems can model other flow patterns, including those in curved regions of the vasculature, but yield fewer cells than the system described in this protocol.
 Similarly, other assemblies may be more appropriate if > 1 x 106 cells are required, or if a single-cell analysis is required.
 Our current application models non-pulsatile laminar flow.
-Yet, this model can be used to generate other waveforms, including pulsatile or oscillatory waveforms, with consistency as the flow rates are monitored continuously.
+Yet, this model can be used to generate other waveforms, including pulsatile or oscillatory waveforms, with consistency, as the flow rates are monitored continuously.

 Overall, this pragmatic workflow provides a system for the simultaneous application of shear stress to multiple flow chambers with monitored flow rates.
 Materials and procedures throughout this workflow are designed to minimize experimental variability between samples and conditions.
 This workflow has been successfully used for RNAi experiments in the setting of laminar flow and can be also used for any experiments requiring multiple conditions with laminar shear stress, or multiple laminar shear stress magnitudes and/or time points, including alternative waveforms.